 It has been about a month since the last earnings report for Mercury Systems (MRCY).
-Shares have lost about 3.4% in that time frame, outperforming the S&P 500.
+Shares have lost about 5.1% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Mercury Systems due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Mercury Systems Misses Q4 Earnings & Revenue Estimates
+Mercury Systems Lags Q2 Earnings & Revenue Estimates

-Mercury Systems’ acquired businesses (7% of the total revenues) — Pentek, Avalex Technologies and Atlanta Micro — cumulatively contributed $19.6 million to fourth-quarter revenues.
-Additionally, organic revenues (93% of the total revenues) increased 9.1% year over year and contributed $270.1 million to fourth-quarter sales.
+Mercury Systems’ acquired businesses (5.8% of the total revenues) — Avalex Technologies and Atlanta Micro — cumulatively contributed $13.3 million to second-quarter revenues.
+Organic revenues (94.2% of the total revenues) increased 0.9% year over year and contributed $216.3 million to second-quarter sales.

-For the first quarter of fiscal 2023, Mercury Systems projects revenues between $215 million and $225 million.
-Adjusted EBITDA is anticipated between $27 million and $30 million.
-Adjusted earnings are projected in the range of 19 cents-23 cents per share.
+For the third quarter of fiscal 2023, Mercury Systems projects revenues between $255 million and $260 million.
+Adjusted EBITDA is anticipated between $40 million and $47 million.
+Adjusted earnings are projected in the range of 32-42 cents per share.

 How Have Estimates Been Moving Since Then?

-At this time, Mercury Systems has a poor Growth Score of F, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.
+Currently, Mercury Systems has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. Charting a somewhat similar path, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of F. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Mercury Systems has a Zacks Rank #5 (Strong Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Mercury Systems has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.